fegran/GoMUSEvPSFex/README.md

 ## Intended usage

-The exection of the program occurs in a working folder, that at the begining contains:
+The execution of the program occurs in a working folder, that at the beginning contains:

 ```
 default files for Sextractor/PSFex